Cassul/melbourne_code_club_go/Notes.md

   - Goroutines.
 Advaned stuff that is too hard to maintain for normal code.
     - Channels
     - Error groups?
-- Create types folder to represent those data structures and use them for parsing
-- Go through challenge
-x Print error if not enough arguments given x Maybe: Try indexing using goroutines.
-Benchmark. x Print the arguments to the program
-- Get help flags working
+x Create types folder to represent those data structures and use them for parsing x Go through challenge x Print error if not enough arguments given x Maybe: Try indexing using goroutines.
+Benchmark. x Print the arguments to the program x Get help flags working
-- Listen for signal interupted and kill and tidily close out goroutines
-- Implement the loading using goroutines
+- Listen for signal interupted and kill and tidily close out goroutines x Implement the loading using goroutines

 ## Interface
 ./search users _id 1